Spring Gardening Tips: Treat Your Garden to a Spring Clean

 • Give your greenhouse a good tidy and a thorough clean to avoid the spread of pests and diseases.

-• If the soil in the borders need replacing, do it now before the season gets underway.
+• If the soil in the greenhouse borders needs replacing, do it now before the season gets underway.

 Spring Gardening Tips: Check Fences, Trellises and Pergolas